 There is ongoing debate over universal thyroid screening in pregnancy.
-The argument is that there is insufficient evidence at this time to recommend for or against universal thyroid testing at the first trimester visit, however, as I outlined in Part 1 of this series Have You Suffered a Miscarriage?
+The argument is that there is insufficient evidence at this time to recommend for or against universal thyroid testing at the first trimester visit, however, as I outlined in Have You Suffered a Miscarriage?
 Your Thyroid Could Be To Blame, the scientific research is mounting to show that even mild thyroid dysfunction can have serious adverse effects on mother and child.

 What happens to all the women and their babies while we wait for thyroid screening to become universal in pregnancy?